-In this work, motivated by the growing interest in neural network and machine learning techniques for solving differential equations, we apply these ideas in the case of the GGSE, demonstrating the capability of the neural network solution to describe efficiently tokamak equilibria with flows of arbitrary direction, solving Eq. \eqref{ggse} for fixed boundaries.
+Motivated by the growing interest in neural network and machine learning techniques for solving differential equations, we apply these ideas in the case of the GGSE, demonstrating the capability of neural network solutions to describe efficiently tokamak equilibria with flows of arbitrary direction, solving Eq. \eqref{ggse} for fixed boundaries.
 The method is accurate and grid-independent since no sort of discretization for the domain $\Dc$ and derivative approximations are needed as in classical numerical methods.
 This is accomplished upon using automatic differentiation (AD) \cite{Baydin2018,Raissi2019} to compute the partial derivatives of the neural network solution with respect to the input coordinates.
 For the training process we use randomly sampled points, and impose the boundary conditions on training points that are generated by parametric equations, thus giving us a great flexibility in shaping the boundary as desired.
-The method works efficiently for various boundary shapes and also for nonlinear GGSEs while returning closed form ANN solutions, which are continuous and differentiable.
-Therefore, it is a potential candidate for treating part of the pathologies of the standard analytic and numerical methods.
+The method works efficiently for various boundary shapes and also for nonlinear GGSEs providing closed form ANN solutions, which are continuous and differentiable.
+Therefore, it is a potential candidate for treating some of the pathologies of the standard analytic and numerical methods.